 - Days 18-21: While the temperature needs to stay about the same, the humidity needs to be increased.
 As the chicks develop inside the eggs, and the whites of the eggs naturally evaporate slowly through the permeable shell, the humidity level will increase some on its own.
 However you'll probably have to help give it a boost by adding in those t-shirt scraps as we talked about before (or go buy you some of those nifty Humidity Management Module Evaporating Pads and lemme know how they work for ya).
 The reason the humidity needs to be increased, if you wanna get technical, is because the inner shell membrane needs to stay very moist so that the chick can break it and get out of the shell.

 So that's your prep work and filling your incubator.
-From here, we will follow along with the eggs we have just put in ours and learn about the development stages as they progress.
-Chicken eggs take 21 days to hatch.
-If all goes well, we'll have some chicks to show at the end.
+From here, we will follow along day by day what happens in those eggs.
+Chicken eggs take 21 days to hatch, so stay tuned.

 This post is part of a series about hatching eggs on The Farm at Beaman's Fork blog.